The A to Z of Real Estate

 Irrigated lot: A property that includes irrigation rights to a well or other water source.

-Irrigation well: A well that is located within the lot of a property that services the irrigation on a property such as a sprinkler.
+Irrigation well: A well that is located within a lot of a property that services the irrigation on a property such as a sprinkler.

-Landscape: The aesthetic or functional manipulations to the grounds of a property.
+Landscape: The aesthetic or functional manipulations of the grounds of a property.
 This includes most outdoor alterations such as gardens, pavers and paths.